Sonia Mann

 Sonia Mann is an Indian actress and model.
 She has appeared in films and music videos.

 Early life and education

-Mann was born on 10 September 1986 in Haldwani to Baldev Singh Mann and Paramjit Kaur.
+Sonia Mann was born in Haldwani to Baldev Singh Mann and Paramjit Kaur.
 Her father was a left wing activist.
-He was killed by militants in Amritsar on 26 September 1986 when he was on his way to see his new-born daughter.
+He was killed by Khalistani militants in Amritsar in 1986.
 She was brought up in Amritsar.
-She completed her school life from Holy Heart Presidency School.
-Then she completed her college life from BBK DAV College for Women, Amritsar.
+She completed her school education from Holy Heart Presidency School.
+She then studied at BBK DAV College for Women, Amritsar.